Monsieur Benjamin Pork [CLOSED]

 Pork San Francisco

 Fine dining chefs going (somewhat) more casual has been trending for awhile.
 For example, The French Laundry legend Thomas Keller has opened a string of Bouchon bistros and Bouchon Bakeries.
-In San Francisco, one of his disciples, Benu chef-owner Corey Lee, added Monsieur Benjamin, an industrial chic French brasserie in Hayes Valley, in 2014, complete with a fashionable fox logo, and if you’re lucky, a knockout pork special.
+In San Francisco, one of his disciples, celebrated Benu chef-owner Corey Lee built on fine dining success with Monsieur Benjamin.
+Lee opened this industrial chic French brasserie in Hayes Valley in 2014, complete with a fashionable fox logo, and if you’re lucky, a knockout pork special.

 During a recent dinner at Monsieur Benjamin, my server recited several verbal specials.
 He said the kitchen had been working their way through a special pig, and asked if we might be interested in a pork duo.
 Yes!
-The plate he delivered later in the meal featured slices of roasted pork leg and a meaty slab of sautéed belly plated on an array of market beans – cranberry, wax, haricot vert and black – tossed with crumbles of house-made garlic sausage.
-Better yet, the plate can with a pitcher of rich, sticky pork jus.
-Basically, this was a deconstructed cassoulet, only suitable for summer instead of a blustery winter night.
+The plate he delivered later in the meal featured slices of roasted pork leg and a meaty slab of sautéed pork belly plated on an array of market beans – cranberry, wax, haricot vert and black – tossed with crumbles of house-made garlic sausage.
+Better yet, the pork plate came with a pitcher of rich, sticky pork jus.
+Basically, this was a deconstructed cassoulet, but given the accompaniments, was suitable for summer instead of a blustery winter night.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.